nitinsd/cloud_computing/Hadoop-WordCount-Example/README.md

 # How to run hadoop job:
 Create different JARs with different Main class files so hadoop jobs can be run as a step on the cluster.
-Then upload each Jar (one per task in assignment 2) is uploaded on S3.
+Then upload each Jar (one per task in assignment 2) on S3.
-Large file is already uploaded on S3
+Large input file is already uploaded on S3

-Add the following step to the cluster:
+Add the following step to the Hadoop EMR cluster on amazon EC2:
 JAR location :s3://nitin-assignment2/hw2-task1-0.2-SNAPSHOT-jar-with-dependencies.jar
 Main class :None
 Arguments :s3://metcs755/taxi-data-sorted-large.csv.bz2 s3://nitin-assignment2/task1/gpsErrorsLargejob1 s3://nitin-assignment2/task1/gpsErrorsLargejob2